vxnuaj/NEOCORTEX/Neurons/Deep-Learning/Gradient Descent with Momentum.md

 	$b = b - vdw$

 Essentially, just as is done in [[exponentially weighted average]]s, we're computing the exponential average of the gradients and using it as a means to update our weights, which then tends to mitigate the *vertical* oscillations in the learning path.

+You want to increase the $\beta$ value when your training loss or accuracy fluctuates wildly in an uncontrolled manner.
+Then the [[Exponentially Weighted Average]] smooths out your gradients.

+You'd want decrease your $\beta$ value when your model accuracy or loss stagnates and stops improving, which then might mean that the model is relying on past gradients too much.
+Reducing makes the updates more responsive to the gradients at the current epoch / iteration.

 	![[Screenshot 2024-06-08 at 3.48.45 PM.png | 400]]